 The Bank recognizes items of property and equipment at the time the cost is incurred.
 These costs include costs incurred initially to acquire or construct an item of property and equipment.
-This cost also includes the costs of its dismantlement, removal or restoration, the obligation for which the Bank incurs as a consequence of using the item during a particular period.
+This cost also includes the costs of its dismantlement, removal or restoration, if applicable, the obligation for which the Bank incurs as a consequence of using the item during a particular period.
 Items of property and equipment are measured at cost less accumulated depreciation and impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 When parts of an item of property or equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.

 The assets' carrying values and useful lives are reviewed, and written down if appropriate, at each date of the statement of financial position.
 Assets are impaired whenever events or changes in circumstances indicate that the carrying amount is less than the recoverable amount on impairment of non-financial assets.
+The Bank applies the cost model for the measurement of land.